SysKitTeam/docs-spdockit/README.md

 Below you will find examples of all content types you can use in articles.
-Currently you can preview how they look here http://acceleratio.uxpassion.co/spdockit/v6/quick-start-guide/
+Currently you can preview how they look here http://acceleratio.uxpassion.co/spdockit/v6/quick-start-guide/ Refer to this guide if something is missing in this Readme (https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 ## Regular paragraph